Albugo candida: Life-cycle

 When liberated, the sporangia inside the pustules are spread by wind, rain, and insects.
 After landing on a susceptible plant, each sporangium gives rise to about six zoospores which, under suitable conditions of moisture and light, form germ tubes which invade the plant's tissues.
 Zoospores are naked (wall-less), kidney-shaped and bi-flagellate.
 Both flagella are inserted laterally.
 Thick-walled sexual spores, called oospores are produced which germinate, producing either vesicles inside the plant tissue, exit tubes with vesicles at the tip, or germ tubes.
 Further zoospores develop inside the vesicles.
 The infection is spread by either oospore-infected seed or by mechanical movement of sporangia.

 Genome

 Several projects have produced draft assemblies of A. candida.
-The most recent one, using Pacific Biosciences sequencing technology, produced an genome assembly of 38.96 megabases, with 13,073 predicted genes.
+The most recent one, using Pacific Biosciences sequencing technology, produced a genome assembly of 38.96 megabases, with 13,073 predicted genes.
 Amongst 1104 secreted proteins, 110 proteins belong to a class of effectors called "CCGs".